HiIAmTzeKean/SC2079-MDP-Group-21/api/README.md

     ```

 Server application and Swagger documentation will be running on http://localhost:5000 or http://{your local IP}:5000.
 Make sure to point the web simulator or RPI code to the URL that this server is running on.

+Image recognition files will be stored in `/api/image_rec_files`.
+`/api/image_rec_files/uploads/`: contains the images sent in the POST request to the `/image` API endpoint
+`/api/image_rec_files/output/`: contains the processed images with bounding boxes